lunzheng-li/gender-discrimination-hiring/README.md

 #### *Li K. K.*, *L. Li*, *W. Si* and *Z. Xu* (2022) "**Childbearing Age and Gender Discrimination in Hiring Decisions: A Large-scale Field Experiment**"

+Please fine the paper [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4199754).

-To make sense of the explainations below, you may want to check the experimenta desgin part of the paper [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4199754)
+To make sense of the explainations below, you may want to check the experimenta desgin part of the paper first.

 In general, our experiment contains the following steps: